 Are you going via the private or public health system?
 Waitlist times tend to be much longer in the public health system compared to private.
 If you are unable to afford surgery with a private specialist, and your cataract has been progressing, you may consider putting your name onto the public waiting list sooner rather than later.

-Post Cataract Surgery Care
+After Cataract Surgery Care

 If you’ve decided that it’s time for cataract surgery, it pays to know these cataract surgery recovery tips.
 Post cataract surgery care is not complex, but following your cataract surgeon’s instructions can help to minimise your risk of complications occurring during the cataract surgery recovery period.